jieunkim1211/academic-kickstart/content/home/projects.md

  css_class = ""
 +++

+**Title:** *Local Government Accountability in China: The Center, Local Networks, and the Courts* <br/>
-**Committee:** Sean Gailmard (Co-Chair), Kevin O'Brien (Co-Chair), Peter Lorentzen & Rachel Stern
+**Committee:** Sean Gailmard (Co-Chair), Kevin O'Brien (Co-Chair), Peter Lorentzen & Rachel Stern <br/>

-In my three-paper dissertation, I examine how various political actors strengthen or weaken local government accountability in China.
-The first chapter focuses on the central government’s role in crafting policy guidelines that shape local governments’ incentives for implementation.
+My dissertation examines how various political actors strengthen or weaken local government accountability in China.
+Chapter 1 focuses on the central government’s role in crafting policy guidelines that shape local governments’ incentives for implementation.
 I bring attention to the central leaders’ frequent use of ambiguous policy guidelines during decentralized policy experimentation and explain why.
-The second chapter explores bottom-up forces in China, devoting attention to one substantive policy area, the Open Government Information (OGI) initiative.
+Chapter 2 explores bottom-up forces in China, devoting attention to one substantive policy area, the Open Government Information (OGI) initiative.
 I examine how city leaders’ embeddedness in local networks, assessed based on their career trajectory, affects their implementation of government transparency.
-The third chapter turns to horizontal dynamics between local governments and the courts.
-I attempt to evaluate the efficacy of a jurisdiction reform involving the courts, in particular, centralizing jurisdiction of administrative litigation cases, and how it affects the OGI-related litigation.
+Chapter 3 turns to horizontal dynamics between local governments and the courts.
+I evaluate the efficacy of the courts' jurisdiction reform, in particular, centralizing jurisdiction of administrative litigation cases, in the OGI-related litigation.

 <details>